 - grant exemptions to the restrictions.

 To facilitate its work under resolution 2231 (2015), the Security Council selects on an annual basis one of its member to serve as its Facilitator for these functions.
-The current Security Council Facilitator for the implementation of resolution 2231 (2015), for the period ending 31 December 2020, is His Excellency Mr. Marc Pecsteen de Buytswerve (Belgium).
+The current Security Council Facilitator for the implementation of resolution 2231 (2015), for the period ending 31 December 2020, is His Excellency Mr. Philippe Kridelka (Belgium).
 The Security Council Facilitator briefs the other members of the Council every six months, in parallel with the reporting by the Secretary General (see below).

 Role of the Secretary-General